 WUKA stands for Wake Up Kick Ass and they make reusable and leak-proof period underwear.
 I was gifted 2 pairs of their period pants – the WUKA Ultimate Midi Brief Light Flow and the WUKA Ultimate Midi Brief Heavy Flow.
 The period pants replace either tampons or pads and they can be worn for up to 8 hours on light flow days and 4-6 hours on heavy flow days or all night.
-A great thing about these period pants is that they are made from sustainable fabrics with antibacterial properties to prevent odors, and they do have any added chemicals.
+A great thing about these period pants is that they are made from sustainable fabrics with antibacterial properties to prevent odors, and they do not have any added chemicals.

 I have never used sustainable pads or period underwear before so I was a bit nervous to try them out.
 I regularly use pads, and the period pants have an absorbent layer that is like using a pad.
 The heavy flow pants have a thicker absorbent layer than the light flow pants, but both are good to use depending on your flow that day.
 Also, the period pants are so comfortable to wear, and I do not have to worry about a pad moving throughout the day or night since the period pants are like wearing regular underwear.
 Furthermore, the period pants can be worn during physical exercise such as cycling, running, and yoga, and also for postpartum bleeding.
 After wearing a pair of pants, I rinsed and machine-washed them at 30° (you can wash them up to 40°) with other dark clothes.
-The period pants can also be hand washed.
+The period pants can also be hand-washed, which I have more recently started doing.
 After washing the pants, I hung them to air dry (do not tumble dry them), and it is also recommended to dry them inside out so they dry quicker.
 The light flow pants were dry after drying them overnight, but the heavy flow pants were still a bit damp and needed more time.
 If you are still on the fence about trying out the pants, you can read Alice’s experience with WUKA period pants.

 I only have 2 pairs of the pants right now, but I am definitely considering buying more soon so I do not have to use any disposable pads during my period.
 WUKA recommends having a minimum of 3 pairs – 1 to wear, 1 to wash, and 1 to dry, and many of their customers have around 7 pairs.
 The period pants are available in sizes 2XS to 4XL, and they have pants for tweens as well.
 They also have a size guide, which was helpful in figuring out the right size for me.
 The period pants come in different styles as well including midi brief, bikini, and high waist.